-- (a) First two (2) hours in excess of regular work day or regular work week at one and one-half (11/2) times an employee's regular basic rate, but excluding from the calculations for the regular work week hours worked in excess of the regular daily hours. - (b) All hours in addition to the two hours mentioned in (a) hereof in excess of regular work day or regular work week at two (2) times an employee's regular basic rate, but excluding from the calculations for the regular work week hours worked in excess of the regular daily hours. - (c) For scheduled overtime on Saturdays or the employee's first day of rest:

-First two (hours) at one and one-half (11⁄2) times an employee's regular basic rate and for all hours thereafter two (2) times an employee's regular basic rate.

-(d) On Sundays or the employee's second day of rest all hours at two (2) times the employee's regular basic rate.
+- (a) First two (2) hours in excess of regular work day or regular work week at one and one-half (11⁄2) times an employee's regular basic rate, but excluding from the calculations for the regular work week hours worked in excess of the regular daily hours. - (b) All hours in addition to the two hours mentioned in (a) hereof in excess of regular work day or regular work week at two (2) times an employee's regular basic rate, but excluding from the calculations for the regular work week hours worked in excess of the regular daily hours. - (c) For scheduled overtime on Saturdays or the employee's first day of rest, two (2) times an employee's regular basic rate. - (d) On Sundays or the employee's second day of rest all hours at two (2) times the employee's regular basic rate.